 Serve Those Who Need It Most

-Earn a degree that lets you follow your passion for helping others.
+Earn a behavioral and social sciences degree that lets you follow your passion for helping others.

-After you graduate, you’ll be poised to work for any number of organizations.
-Some include social service agencies, crisis centers, mental health agencies, religious organizations, extended care facilities and substance abuse centers.
-The online bachelor’s of social science also prepares you for further graduate study.
+- Additional career outcomes include jobs in social service agencies, crisis centers, mental health agencies, religious and Christian organizations, extended care facilities and substance abuse centers.

 Bethel University is regionally accredited by the Higher Learning Commission to grant bachelor’s and master’s degrees.
 The Higher Learning Commission is one of six regional accrediting agencies in the United States.
 Institutional accreditation evaluates an entire institution and accredits it as a whole.

-Bethel’s online Behavioral and Social Science degree program features a customizable curriculum grounded in faith-based values.
-The degree requires 36 credit hours of general education classes, 36 elective credits, and 48-49 credits in your major.
+Bethel’s online Behavioral and Social Science degree program features a customizable curriculum grounded in Christian values.
+The degree requires 36 credit hours of general education classes, 36 elective credits and 48–49 credits in your behavioral and social sciences major.
+You’ll take innovative e-learning classes that immerse you in contemporary topics.

 General education courses offer an introduction to the arts and sciences within a college setting.
 Through this comprehensive course of study, students will gain appreciation for a broad range of subjects and build the skills necessary to succeed in higher education.
 36 credit hours are required of general education courses.